fdecampredon/react-skin/README.md

 **Skinnable component** allows to define a contract between component and skin.
 The `skinParts` properties of the definition passed to `ReactSkin.createClass` defines which elements (and their types) the component expect to find in the tree produced by its skin, when the component is rendered the part referenced trough the React `ref` properties will be passed to `partAdded` and the component can inject event listeners, or any kind of props to thoses components.
-On the other end the skin part receive the component state, and can render accordingly to this state.
+On the other end the skin part receive the result of the `getSkinState` method, and can render accordingly to this state.

 Now if I want to use bootstrap I can just do: